West River Trail: 2.0 miles from park entrance to Cobb Brook Bridge. Unblazed.

 One of few converted rail beds in southern Vermont, the section in the park is universally-accessible and great for easy walking, jogging, or biking.
 The trail meanders along the West River, following the old bed of the West River Railroad.
 Look for “The Dumplings,” a group of large boulders about 0.5 miles up the trail.
 Follow the trail for another 1.5 miles to reach Cobb Brook.
 After crossing the brook, the trail continues to Ball Mountain Dam (another 0.5 miles on federal property).
 Completed in 1961 for flood control, the dam stands 265 feet high and is 915 feet long.
 The section of trail in the park is part of a 16-mile rail trail that is managed by the Friends of the West River Trail.

 Follow the West River Trail 2 miles.
-Before reaching Cobb Brook, the trail intersects with the Hamilton Falls Trail.
-This trail was originally an old wagon and truck road.
+Before reaching Cobb Brook, the trail intersects with the Switch Road Trail.
+This trail was originally used to transport cord wood harvested in the West Windham valley to the railroad where it was used as fuel for the wood burning steam engines.
 Bear right and continue up the trail for one mile.
 A steep footpath on your left brings you to the bottom of the falls.
-To go to the top of the falls, continue on the trail to the end, turn left onto Hamilton Falls Road, and turn left again onto a descending path.
+To go to the top of the falls, continue on the trail to the end, turn left onto the town road, and turn left again onto a descending path.
 Once there, you will be looking down a 125-foot cascade onto a unique series of potholes.

 Overlook Trail: 2.0 miles from campground to West River Multi-Use Trail.
 Blue Blazes.